cgoehl/circuit-web-synth-editor/README.md

 It can edit an existing patch on the circuit, create new ones and export to Sysex file compatible with Novation Component.

-It's a work in progress.
+It's a work in progress quickly made.

 ![PrintScreen of Circuit Web Synth Editor](resources/printscreen.png)